imegeek/chrome-home-extended/README.md

 1. **Open New Tab**: Now default new tab is changed to Chrome Home Extended.
 2. **Add Shortcuts**: Use the interface to add new shortcuts.
 Specify the url and the name you want to assign to it.
 3. **Edit/Remove Shortcuts**: Manage your shortcuts by editing or removing them as needed.
+4. **Customize Panel**: Click on edit icon to open customization panel.

 ## Contributing